Kragelj/SQL_challenge__SQL/task 2/README.md

 #### Explanation:
 - With the **COUNT** aggregation function, we calculated the total number of delivered pizzas.
-- Using **JOIN**, we combined data from customer_orders, runner_orders, and pizza_names tables to match pizzas with their deliveries.
+- Using **INNER JOIN**, we combined data from customer_orders, runner_orders, and pizza_names tables to match pizzas with their deliveries.
 - Applying the **WHERE** clause ensured only non-canceled orders were considered.

 #### Answer: